 I will say I had a few flops while I was experimenting.
 I tried to use spinach and tea bags but they all ended up barely lending any color to the egg.
 If you have experience with this and have other colors that have worked, hook me up!
 I will be using this method for years to come!

-Until next year when I experiment again, here are the foods I used and the colors I achieved.
-Note: The eggs pictured here were left in the liquid for anywhere from an hour to overnight so that is why the shades of color differ.
+Here are the foods I used and the colors I achieved.
+Note: The eggs pictured here were left in the liquid anywhere from an hour to overnight, that is why there is such a variety of color.

 Purple Cabbage = Blue (my personal favorite)